Race Committee Standard Operating Procedures and service expectations

 Committee make up

-- Everyone on the RC boat & chase/support boat must be able and willing to assist with the race course, racers or any boat which needs assistance on the river.
+At minimum, one person on the RC boat & chase/support boat must be able and willing to assist with the race course, racers or any boat which needs assistance on the river.

 - RC members shall review how they would retrieve people from the water every time they get on a Race Committee boat.
 If you don’t think you can do it, get help.